oscarlpez/filebeat-6.6.0-armv7/README.md

 # filebeat-6.6.0-armv7
-Cross compile filebeat-6.6.0 for ARMv7
+Cross compiled filebeat-6.6.0 for ARMv7
 Elastic does not provide Filebeat binaries for ARMv7 Filebeat can easily be cross-compiled with:
 ```